linebender/linebender.github.io/content/_index.md

  - [`piet`][piet] - An abstraction layer over platform 2D rendering facilities.

    The purpose of the `piet` library is to provide abstraction over the libraries used for 2D rendering on any particular platform ([Direct2D] on Windows, [Core Graphics] on Mac, and [cairo]/[pango] on Linux).
-The goal is for `piet` to be superseeded by the `vello` crate, which will provide state-of-the-art 2D rendering on any platform supported by [WebGPU].
+The goal is for `piet` to be superseded by the `vello` crate, which will provide state-of-the-art 2D rendering on any platform supported by [WebGPU].

  - [`druid-shell`][druid-shell] - The old name for `glazier`.